 I fared much better by choosing one of the specials of the day.
 Slow braised British lamb breast with mint, chilli and sticky balsamic, served with pickled green beans and radish salad, tasted as fabulous as it initially sounded.
 This dish was packed with flavour and the lamb was just the right side of fatty.

 As a side, I tucked into polenta chips, which were nice and satisfying but could have done with a sauce to accompany them.
 Sour cherry bakewell –tart berries, sweet almond filling and served with clementine-rippled sour cream was a truly lovely dessert.

 As an aperitivo, we of course enjoyed a glass of jamie’s light and dry prosecco.
 The hearty chianti poggo tempesta was perfect for my lamb, cutting through the richness of the meat while the montepulciano d’abruzzo complemented the rabbit tagliolini without overpowering it.

 Afterwards for our digestivo, we indulged in delicious and potent limoncello.
 Barman Giuseppe (nicknamed Pinot), who helped us choose drinks to match our dishes, is from the area where limoncello is made.
 While we enjoyed our nectar of the gods, he regaled us with a delightful story of its painstaking creation.

 I wouldn’t think of going to Jamie’s Italian for a special occasion.
-But after a long, hard day of shopping in the Bullring, or an evening of drinking in the city, it ticks the boxes.
-The service was super-friendly and efficient.
-A special shout-out must go to Giuseppe who, as well as being reassuringly Italian, was incredibly knowledgeable.
+But after a long, hard day of shopping in the Bullring, or an evening of drinking in the city, it might just tick the box at push.
+The service was super-friendly and efficient even if the food was lacklustre.
+As well as being reassuringly Italian, our waiter was incredibly knowledgeable.
 If only he could be cloned to wait on every table!